 File a Lawsuit Against Your Employer

 Calculating how much you’ll recover for your unpaid wages can be challenging for laypersons.
-However, experienced attorneys can quickly evaluate and determine the value of your claim.
+However, experienced attorneys can quickly evaluate and estimate the value of your claim.
 There’s no fixed amount of compensation that you’ll receive for unpaid wages.
 Instead, some factors determine how much you collect.
 Chief amongst these factors are the various classes of compensation you may be eligible for.

 Back pay refers to the exact amount of wages you worked for but your employer withheld.
 Here, all you need to do is prove the number of hours you agreed to work with your employer.
 Then, you establish the amount of money the business owner decided to pay you.
 Finally, you can now calculate the relevant pay period during which your employer withheld your wages.